Do good with your money by channelling it into ethical investing.

 You can start by excluding companies and industries that don’t reflect your values from your investments.
 And only include companies and industries that reflect your values.
 This is known as negative and positive screening.

 Deciding what to include or exclude from your portfolio will depend on your ethical investment strategy.

 The environmental, social, and governance practices of an investment are referred to as ESG.

-It is possible to give ESG scores to individual companies, investment funds, or entire markets.
+It’s possible to give ESG scores to individual companies, investment funds, or entire markets.

 Socially responsible investing (SRI)

-Sin stocks include companies that are directly or indirectly associated with activities including gambling, alcohol, or the production of weapons.
+Sin stocks include companies that are associated with activities including gambling, alcohol, or the production of weapons.
 This approach tries to balance financial returns with social outcomes.
-Despite impressive growth of SRI, it often brings smaller gains compared to other ethical investing strategies.
+But despite the impressive growth of SRI, it can bring smaller gains compared to other ethical investing strategies.

 (Ethical) thematic investing

 Thematic investing identifies long-term trends so you can invest in companies or sectors that stand to benefit from those trends.
 Themes could include companies or industries working on producing reliable and sustainable green energy.